Algae Fats Market Size and Share

 Algae Fats Market Analysis by Mordor Intelligence

 The algae fats market size reached USD 3.6 billion in 2025 and is forecast to advance at a 5.45% CAGR, lifting the market value to USD 4.7 billion by 2030.
-Expansion is propelled by Europe’s 36% share leadership, rapid commercialization of heterotrophic fermentation, and a visible pivot from finite marine ingredients to renewable algal biomass.
-Asia-Pacific is projected to grow at the fastest rate, with a 17% CAGR, driven by China’s dominance in aquafeed production and favorable policy incentives.
-Microalgae retain 72% share as the staple raw material, while oil-based formulations capture 62% of product forms, underscoring algae’s role in omega-3 replacement.
-Livestock producers are turning to algae for feed-conversion gains and lifecycle-GHG labeling advantages.
-Capacity additions by DSM-Firmenich AG, Corbion N.V., and ADM (Archer Daniels Midland Co.), alongside disruptive startups, illustrate an industry moving from pilot trials to industrial-scale output.
+Europe’s leadership drives expansion, the rapid commercialization of heterotrophic fermentation, and a noticeable shift from finite marine ingredients to renewable algal biomass.
+Asia-Pacific is projected to grow at the fastest rate, driven by China’s dominance in aquafeed production and favorable policy incentives.
+Microalgae retain a share as the staple raw material, while oil-based formulations capture product forms, underscoring algae’s role in omega-3 replacement.
+Livestock producers are turning to algae for feed conversion gains and lifecycle greenhouse gas (GHG) labeling advantages.
+Capacity additions by DSM-Firmenich AG, Corbion N.V., and ADM (Archer Daniels Midland Co.), alongside disruptive startups, demonstrate an industry transitioning from pilot trials to industrial-scale production.

 Key Report Takeaways